-LNW INVESTOR NEWS: Light & Wonder, Inc. Investors That Suffered Losses Are Encouraged To Contact RLF About Ongoing Investigation Into The Company (Nas...
+LNW INVESTOR NEWS: Light & Wonder, Inc. Investors That Suffered Losses Are Encouraged To Contact RLF About Ongoing Investigation Into The Company (NAS...

-Why: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Light & Wonder, Inc. (NASDAQ: LNW) for potential violations of the federal securities laws.
+Rosen Law Firm, a global investor rights law firm, announces an investigation into Light & Wonder, Inc. (NASDAQ: LNW ) for potential violations of the federal securities laws.

 On this news, the price of Light & Wonder common stock fell 19.49% on September 24, 2024.